superhero/js.core/README.md

 })
 ```

 Finally I have designed a few simple tests that proves the pattern, and gives insight to the expected interface.
-Here I use a [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) approach.
+Here I suggest using a [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) approach.

 ### Npm scripts